rongrimes/weewx-tempest-pi/README.md

 ## Introduction

-This document describes setting up [*weewx*](https://weewx.com/) to process the results from a [**Weather Flow Tempest**](https://weatherflow.com/tempest-weather-system/) and is derived from:
+This document describes setting up [*weewx*](https://weewx.com/) to process the results from a [**WeatherFlow Tempest**](https://weatherflow.com/tempest-weather-system/) and is derived from:
 * <a href="https://weewx.com/docs.html" target="_blank">WeeWX documentation</a>
 * <a href="https://github.com/captain-coredump/weatherflow-udp" target="_blank">//github.com/captain-coredump/weatherflow-udp</a>

-However, there is not a straightforward cookbook approach to setting up *weewx* with a Weatherflow Tempest; hence this document.
+However, there is not a straightforward cookbook approach to setting up *weewx* with a WeatherFlow Tempest; hence this document.
 I hope it helps someone.

 This document assumes basic knowledge of a Raspberry Pi and of Linux.
 If this does not describe you and you want a more detailed approach let me know.
 I (may, will) add more details in relevant places.